wesbos/Web-App-Workshop/notes/04 - JavaScript Modules and Tooling.md

 }
 ```

-You simply tack a `export` infront of most expressions.
+You simply tack a `export` in front of most expressions.

 We also have the option of exporting multiple items at the bottom of the file: